jdoleary/Spellmasons/docs/TasksCurrent.md

+## Today
+    - chain: targeted near by dead units above living ones, prefer living
+        - maybe just do 3 rounds of it, the first targets units, if there's still not enough target the dead and if there's still not enough taget pickups.
+OR only target same as original target? so if source target is dead, target more dead, etc.
 ## Brad playtest
     - Your allies are waiting for you happens when the 2nd player joins
     - add footstep sfx
     - change end turn button color when you're the last player
         - instead of sound
-    - bug: **important** pressing 'alt' in chrome deselects the window and makes it stop accepting input
-        - This doesn't happen in fullscreen
-        - Test in windowed mode on Electron
     - feedback loop for when you're in the portal but your teammate isnt
     - bug: summoner summoned archers that had the images of golems, i could tell because they had the archer attention marker above their heads
     - Brad couldn't see top of inventory due to resolution
     - UI: Inventory should show up on the left side
     - bug: saw +0 mana when he tried to mana steal from me; desync bug; i moved when he cast.
-    - chain: targeted near by dead units above living ones, prefer living
-    - ultra badass spell should put in wide-screen black bars and take over the camera
-        - and he could crouch and gather enegery
 ---
 - fix archers having infinite range
 - add ghost archer